sgong-pdftron/stranger-docs/webviewer/guides/creating-annotations.md

 Once you've switched to an annotation tool then it varies a bit depending on which tool you're using but you'll be able to click or click + drag to create the annotation.

 ### Creating annotations programmatically
 Most of the time your users will create annotations using the built in tools but it's also possible to create them programmatically.
 Here is an example of creating a rectangle annotation, but creating other types of annotations is similar.
+Note that this code should be run inside a WebViewer config file.
 You can find the properties and functions that are available on each type of annotation in the [annotation documentation](https://www.pdftron.com/webviewer/demo/lib/html5/doc/symbols/Annotations.html).

 ```javascript
 var annotManager = readerControl.docViewer.getAnnotationManager();